Fatbiking in Fernie is a whole new way to enjoy winter!

 - At Fernie Alpine Resort, fatbikers are welcome on the 8km of groomed multi-use trails, Silk, Manchuria & Scandia Loop, accessed via Parking Lot #4.
 To avoid the steep trailhead, leave your car in the parking lot and ride back out to the road, turning left past the RV Parking to access the trails.

 - Join the weekly Thursday Evening Ride & Dine at Fernie Alpine Resort — every week, departs at 5pm.
-Experience the tranquility of a 2-hour night ride followed by a delicious dinner at Cirque Restaurant. $59 includes bike rental, headlamp, guided tour, and burger & beer.
+Experience the tranquility of a 2-hour night ride followed by a delicious burger and beer dinner at Legends Mountain Eatery. $59 includes bike rental, headlamp, guided tour, and burger & beer.

 - Trails at Ridgemont are easily accessed from downtown Fernie and offer great riding for more experienced fatbikers.
 Start from the Fernie Aquatic Centre and follow signage.
 The Kiddyup-Queen V-Deadfall-Sidewinder loop will be groomed when conditions allow.